 In Wing Chun Kung Fu we have a saying that goes: Practice doesn’t make perfect.
 Perfect practice makes perfect.
 It’s something that’s repeated in many disciplines, related and unrelated to the martial arts.
 There’s another one, though, that is less stated, understood and applied in today’s world: You get out what you – honestly – put in.

-Since I moved to Terre Haute, Indiana I have met a lot of people who’ve complained about this or that martial art school, claiming they’re a “belt-for-money system” or “belt factory” or a system “that won’t work on the street”.
+While I lived in Terre Haute, Indiana (I don’t any more) I have met a lot of people who’ve complained about this or that martial art school, claiming they’re a “belt-for-money system” or “belt factory” or a system “that won’t work on the street”.
 While some of their claims are true, many of these people haven’t followed up on their complaints with adequate research for their own development; in other words, they aren’t doing what it takes to get somewhere that will empower them as they claim they want to be empowered.
 It discredits their criticisms.

 The truth is that many people don’t want to learn to fight, or learn martial arts, or any combat self-defense system.
 They want the “easy way out”; They want to feed their ego.
 Some find schools that do just that: They’re a cafeteria for the ego-hungry.
 (Period emphasized.)
 While this works in their cafeteria – one can hardly call it a school – it does not on the street.
 Many of these people – one can hardly call them students, as they aren’t being empowered to fight (rather fed) – find themselves grossly inadequate when forced to defend themselves on the street, and may find themselves severely injured.